 Programmatic context and support have been provided by Dr R.S.
-Gupta (Former DOG, NACO), Dr Naresh Goel (DOG, NACO), Dr Anoop Kumar Puri (DOG, NACO) and Dr Bhawani Singh Kushwaha (DD, NACO).
+Gupta (Former DDG, NACO), Dr Naresh Goel (DDG, NACO), Dr Anoop Kumar Puri (DDG, NACO) and Dr Bhawani Singh Kushwaha (DD, NACO).
 Mr Abraham Lincoln (NACO) coordinated various activities and provided critical technical insights at various phases.

-Last but not the least, the credit for successful implementation goes to our site personnel which ensured the timely completion of this activity in a very sensitive ecosystem while adhering to best possible quality standards.
-NACO sincerely thanks all the field personnel engaged in this activity for their contribution in implementing first round of Surveillance among the inmates at central prisons.
+Last but not the least, the credit for successful implementation goes to our site personnel who ensured the timely completion of this activity in a very sensitive ecosystem while adhering to the best possible quality standards.
+NACO sincerely thanks all the field personnel engaged in this activity for their contribution in implementing the first round of surveillance among the inmates at central prisons.